 Our aim is to create an ongoing dialogue on the very contemporary and cutting edge research that is being done in this area and provides us with another way to examine the relationship between, and role of, religion and public life.

 If you would like to contribute to this series then please email Hollie Gowan at email@example.com, with the following:

 - short proposal for the piece (no more than 100 words)

 - short author bio (no more than 50 words)

-We will be accepting contributions throughout the next year so there isn’t a definitive deadline for submitting proposals and the deadline for draft pieces will be set at the discretion of the author and the editors.
+We will be accepting contributions until the Centre decides to bring the series to an end so there isn’t a definitive deadline for submitting proposals and the deadline for draft pieces will be set at the discretion of the author and the editors.
 However, please make sure that you include all of the above when emailing your interest in contributing to this new online series.

 We look forward to hearing from you!

 Please note: the final decision about the publication of your contribution is at the discretion of the Religion in Public editors.